 Why compress photos?

 Compressing photos saves space on your computer and makes them easier to email or post on the web, as the photos will take up less memory.
 Compression is a helpful tool, especially if you need to alter an image for your website or a social media post.
 Considering it's not too difficult to compress photos, there's no reason to shy away from the process due to initial lack of knowledge.
-Image optimization is a best practice for posting images online, and compressing photos to reduce file size is one popular way to optimize images.

 How does the photo-compression process work?